-The amendments with respect to the Restructuring Period will be subject to a \$1.7 million prepayment by September 2017, which is the aggregated amount of two quarterly installments for each tranche, and another \$1.7 million would be deferred to the balloon payment of each tranche.
+The amendments with respect to the fourth waiver period were subject to a \$1.7 million prepayment by September 2017, which is the aggregated amount of two quarterly installments for each tranche, and another \$1.7 million were deferred to the balloon payment of each tranche.

-As of December 31, 2015, we were not in compliance with three loan covenants of the DVB Loan Agreement:
+As of December 31, 2017 and 2016, we were in compliance with the loan covenants of the DVB Loan Agreement, as amended and in effect.